-- 1. Maintain a cumulative academic average of "C" (70%) or better at the end of each of the evaluation periods. - 2.
-Maintain a cumulative average attendance level of 67% of the scheduled hours indicated ontheir enrollment contract at the end of each of the evaluation periods. - 3.
+- 1. Maintain a cumulative academic average of "C" (70%) or better at the end of each of the evaluation periods. - Maintain a cumulative average attendance level of 67% of the scheduled hours indicated on their enrollment contract at the end of each of the evaluation periods.
 Complete the course within a maximum time frame of one and one-half (1.50) times the length of the course as stated in the enrollment agreement.
-Students who exceed the maximum time frame may continue to attend the institution on a cash paying basis. - 4.
-Students meeting the minimum requirement for attendance and academic progress at any evaluation point will be considered to be making satisfactory progress until the next evaluation. - 5.
-The Satisfactory Academic Progress is evaluated by actual hours completed. - 6.
-Students returning from a Leave of Absence will have their contract period and maximum timeframe extended by the number of days taken in the leave of absence.
+Students who exceed the maximum time frame shall be terminated from the program.
+Students thereafter may be permitted to re-enroll in the program on a cash paying basis in a